SolaceLabs/pq-demo/README.md

 - JRE (to run) and JDK (to compile) v8 or greater
 - Access to Solace broker
 - For connecting to the broker with the graphical dashboard, and if accessing a non-localhost broker, either:
-   - a) the broker will need to be configured for TLS connections (meaning it has a server certificate, like Solace Cloud has); or
+   a. the broker will need to be configured for TLS connections (meaning it has a server certificate, like Solace Cloud has); or
-   - b) you'll need an HTTP server to host the dashboard (lots of easy options, Python, Node)
+   b. you'll need an HTTP server to host the dashboard (lots of easy options, Python, Node)
          - I've used: `npm install http-server -g;  http-server . -p 8888`

 ### Broker setup